mathesar-foundation/mathesar-wiki/community/contributing.md

 title: Contributing to Mathesar
 description:
 published: true
-date: 2023-01-26T17:04:15.558Z
+date: 2023-01-27T21:43:20.343Z
 tags:
 editor: markdown
 dateCreated: 2021-06-03T13:18:27.111Z
 ---

 Mathesar's development happens on [GitHub](https://github.com/centerofci/mathesar).
-We welcome contributions of all kind!
+We welcome contributions of all kinds!

+## Joining the Community
+We highly recommend joining our [Matrix community](/en/community/matrix) and our [developer mailing list](/en/community/mailing-lists) before making contributions.
+This is where most of the core team's conversations about building Mathesar happen.

 ## Contributing code